LewisB321/ProjectScripts/README.md

 p - PHP(skip).
 Skips the checks for phpinfo.php and /phpmyadmin if you know the host isn't using PHP

-These flags are no by default so you only have to specify if you want them on (Y)
+Flags are set to no by default

 PUBLIC EXAMPLE:
 bash checks.sh -h gigabyte.com -s y -w y -r n -p n

 PRIVATE EXAMPLE:
 bash checks.sh -h localhost

-At the end you'll be asked if you want to output findings to a text file.
-If yes, you'll get all of the collated information alongside a brief vulnerability lookup using the following API: https://services.nvd.nist.gov/rest/json/cves/2.0
+At the end you'll be asked if you want to output findings to a text file, placed inside it's own unique folder.
+If yes, you'll get all of the collated information alongside a brief vulnerability lookup using the following API: https://services.nvd.nist.gov/rest/json/cves/2.0.
+The vulnerability checks only run on an outputted text file.
+Semi-cleaned Wappalyzer findings are also provided to see what the tool has returned incase it's not reflected well inside the main text file.